HOURS OF OPERATION:

 Jim Harpring was appointed as Town Manager on April 22, 2021.
 Mr. Harpring operates under the open door policy, and is ready to hear what the residents and business owners have to say.
 Appointments for his time are appreciated, and may be made by email to firstname.lastname@example.org or by calling 772-231-1771, extension 200.

-The Town Clerk is a chartered position, under the direction of the Town Manager, which reports to the Town Council.
+The Town Clerk is a chartered position which reports to the Town Council.
 Our Town Clerk is Laura Aldrich, a Master Municipal Clerk (MMC) who was appointed by the Council in August 2005.

 The official Town Council minutes are found on the Minutes page.
 For historical Council minutes or those from the Planning, Zoning & Variance Board, the Finance Committee, Code Enforcement Board or Pension Boards, please contact the Town Clerk.